Ricardosgeral/relier/README.md

 the most likely is that they are not zero.

 If you push the *Zero* button at this stage (*ie*, with no external pressure applied), you will get a *wait a few seconds* progress bar.
-After a few seconds, the acquisition system will restart, and show the corrected measurements.
+After a few seconds, the readings will show up again, and show the corrected values.
 Now the piezometric pressures should be nearly null.
 The next figure exemplifies the '*zeroing*' procedure, which is done in all pressure sensons simultaneously.